 9. The College of St. Scholastica

 Among the best nursing schools in Minnesota, The College of St. Scholastica stands out for its many options for nursing education.
-There are three tracks that prospective students can choose from. the traditional undergraduate track includes a four-year program that results in a bachelor’s of nursing science.
-The school also offers a post Baccalaureate and an RN to BS online program.
-The school’s undergraduate nursing program has been approved by the Minnesota Board of Nursing as a licensure-preparing program.
+There are three tracks that prospective students can choose from to earn a Bachelor of Science in Nursing.
+The traditional undergraduate track is a four-year program for high school seniors.
+The school also offers a post-baccalaureate track for students who have completed a baccalaureate degree but with a major other than nursing as well as an RN to BS online program for associate-prepared registered nurses to earn a baccalaureate degree in nursing.
+The school’s undergraduate pre-licensure nursing programs have been approved by the Minnesota Board of Nursing as a licensure-preparing programs.
 After completing their licensure requirements, graduates emerge ready to take on entry-level nursing positions.
-Those who already hold an RN before coming to St. Scholastica are ready to deepen their practice with critical thinking, communication caring and collaboration.
+Those who already hold an RN before coming to St. Scholastica are ready to deepen their practice with critical thinking, communication caring, and collaboration.

 Highlight: Students who rely on student aid to pay for their courses will be happy to note that 100% of freshmen receive financial aid.